 In August of 2017 the College installed 16 surveillance cameras in areas on campus that are difficult to be adequately monitored by conventional campus patrols.
-The cameras are monitored by Public Safety staff at the Communication Center.
+By the end of 2018 the College plans to finish phase two of installation, by adding an additional 16 cameras.
+All cameras are monitored by Public Safety staff at the Communication Center.